postmanlabs/pmquickstarts/site/pmguides/src/galaxy_testing_and_automation/galaxy_testing_and_automation.md

 > aside negative
 > ✏️ You can also validate your responses against an API specification, for example, defined as an OpenAPI spec in **APIs** on the left of Postman.

-✅ Remember that one of your assignments in the previous request was to save the order variable from the response–**now alter the value you're sending to the path parameter here to use the variable instead of the hard-coded value**.
+✅ Remember that one of your assignments in the previous request was to save the order variable from the response–-**now alter the value you're sending to the path parameter here to use the variable instead of the hard-coded value**.

 ### Step 1: Define the schema